bdeignan/blog/_posts/2020-06-03-fastpages-external-link.md

 {% twitter https://twitter.com/jeremyphoward/status/1232059428238581760?s=20 %}

+### The problem:

 Outside of this blog, I have a personal website and I wanted them to blend together as seamlessly as (a data scientist like me can make) possible.
+Namely, I wanted to link to an external “about me” page where I keep an updated resume to the "About" page of this fastpages blog.

 Luckily, a [fastpages GitHub issue](https://github.com/fastai/fastpages/issues/169) addresses this very thing and one of the primary fastpages contributors already posted some helpful links there.

 But I also like to see concrete examples.
 So, if you’re the same, then hopefully this helps.

+### The fix:
 It’s a pretty simple fix.
-I wanted to link to an external “about me” page where I keep an updated resume.
-To do this, I removed the “about” markdown file from the `/_posts` directory and replaced it with an html file.
-This is what the html file looks like:
+I removed the “about” markdown file from the `/_posts` directory and replaced it with an html file.
+This is what the new `about.html` file looks like:

 ```html
 ---